ripyanr/canvas-api-php-library/README.md

 ```
 ### Instantiate an API Client class

 Instantiate the client you want (found in `Uncgits\CanvasApi\Clients`), based on the type of call(s) you want to make.
-The client takes two arguments: first, a `CanvasApiConfig` object or class string, and second an object that implements `Uncgits\CanvasApi\Adapters\CanvasApiAdapter`
+The client takes two arguments: first, a `CanvasApiConfig` object or class string, and second an object that implements `Uncgits\CanvasApi\Adapters\CanvasApiAdapterInterface`

 > By default, the `Guzzle` adapter is available with this package (or you can write your own, more later).